 - Consume enough protein

 Why protein?
 Because protein contains amino acids (like leucine) required to promote muscle protein synthesis.
 Without them, your muscles would decompose.

-When this muscle loss happens in older folks, it’s called sarcopenia.[*] The good news is that getting enough leucine-rich protein (meat, fish, whey, etc.) and strength training 2-3 times per week may prevent this debilitating condition.
+When this muscle loss happens in older folks, it’s called sarcopenia.[*] The good news is that getting enough leucine-rich protein (meat, fish, whey, etc.) and strength training 2 or more times per week may prevent this debilitating condition.

 #3: Other health benefits

-- Synthesize hormones and enzymes that support mood, sleep, DNA repair, and the list goes on.
+- Synthesize hormones and enzymes that support mood, sleep, DNA repair, digestion, and the list goes on.